 What to Do

-Small and secretive, Artillery is another favorite for craft cocktails with a strong dose of ambience.
-Savannah is a town known for its ghosts, and whether it’s a nighttime ghost tour or daytime food tour you’ll undoubtedly hear about the haunted elements that add another element of fun.
+Small and secretive, Artillery is another favorite for craft cocktails with a strong dose of ambiance.
+Savannah is a town known for its ghosts, and whether it’s a nighttime ghost tour or daytime food tour, you’ll undoubtedly hear the haunted stories that add another element of fun.
 There are also hybrid tours, like the historical ghost tour with bar stops on a group bike “slow ride,” or haunted mansion tours at Sorrel Weed House, where paranormal junkies will love the terrifying experience.

-What to Eat
+Where to Eat

-The food scene is collecting acclaim from across the country, thanks in part to celebrity chefs opening restaurants there in the last few years.
+The food scene is collecting acclaim from across the country, thanks in part to celebrity chefs opening restaurants there in recent years.
 It’s the place to eat Southern food, from super traditional fried chicken and grits at the favorite family-style, communal-table hot spot (open since 1943), Mrs. Wilke’s Dining Room, to modern interpretations like at The Grey, described by one food critic as “game-changing.”
 A former bus depot is now a playground for chef Mashama Bailey, who turns Southern staples on their heads with au courant ingredients and techniques.